NickHackman/dotfiles/dots/README.md

 ## ⚾ Pitch

-The purpose of Dots is to make startup time on a new machine as short as possible as well as keeping your systems synchronized and having a continuous experience of what you know you love **dead simple**.
+The purpose of Dots is to make startup time on a new machine as short as possible as well as keeping your systems synchronized and having a continuous experience of what you know you love, **dead simple**.

 ## ✨ Features